 Another benefit of hiring a car accident lawyer is that they can help ensure you file for compensation before the deadline.
-According to Georgia Code section 9-3-33, you have two years from the date of your car accident to file a personal injury claim.
+According to OCGA § 9-3-33, you have two years from the date of your car accident to file a personal injury claim.

-If you try to file outside of this time period, you’ll miss your chance at seeking compensation.
+If you try to file outside of this period, you’ll miss your chance at seeking compensation.
 While two years might seem like plenty of time, it goes quickly in a legal setting.
-You will need to start taking action immediately and ensure you’re gathering the right evidence along the way.
+Therefore, you will need to start taking action immediately and ensure you’re gathering the proper evidence along the way.

 What You Should Always Do After a Minor Accident

-Even before you consider talking to a lawyer, there are things you can do to legally protect yourself after a minor car accident.
+Even before you consider talking to a lawyer, there are things you can do to protect yourself after a minor car accident legally.
 Since none of us are getting into car accidents every day, it’s understandable if you aren’t sure how to approach the moments after an accident.

 Here are some things you should do as soon as possible:

-- If there are any injuries and/or property damage totaling $500 or more, you should call the police to report the accident.
+- If any injuries or property damage totaling $500 or more, you should call the police to report the accident.